Shake Hands with the Devil (1959 film): Release

 The film received its world premiere on 21 May 1959 in Dublin.
+The film was initially banned from exhibition in Northern Ireland for fear of sparking riots, though the ban was lifted by September 1959.

 Critical reception

 Picturegoer magazine described the film as "perhaps the most successful amalgamation of exciting action and deep-thinking moral conflict since Carol Reed's The Third Man".

 Howard Thompson of The New York Times characterised it as "one of the fastest, toughest and most picturesque dramas about the Irish Revolution."

 The Times of London wrote that the film was "a good adventure yarn which, through fastidious production and a driving integrity, often reaches distinction."

 In a contemporary review, The Monthly Film Bulletin wrote:With Shake Hands with the Devil, Michael Anderson gave himself the opportunity fo achieve something really ambitious.
 He had independence (Troy Films is his own company); he had a theme which could be forcefully developed both at the level of character study and, with its obvious contempory parallels, political comment; he had the Irish setting and a distinguished and capable cast.
 What he has in fact done is to treat the subject as melodrama, with some intermittently exciting interludes (Lenihan's escape from the operating theatre, Lady FitzHugh's capture), but a continual debasing of his theme's dramatic currency.
 The Black and Tan savagery becomes a Jackboot caricature; the rebels' lighthouse hideout an excuse for some pretty romantic sea-scapes; the conflict between Kerry's ideals and his involvement in violence is handled in the style of the Western theme of the reluctant gunfighter; and Lenihan's repressions and tensions are indicated mainly insofar as they yield material for a fanciful beach scene in which he spurns Kitty O'Brady, the village prostitute.
 The style of the film is staccato, flashy and over-emphatic, the camerawork all glistening night streets and heavy shadows, and the playing uneven.
 James Cagney is spruce, hard-hitting but a little gangsterish, Glynis Johns and Dana Wynter respectively too boisterous and too subdued, and Don Murray effective mainly because he is able to make the most of his natural sincerity.
 It is Hat though, that Michael Redgrave, as the I.R.A. general, is reduced to platitudes: when it comes to voicing an issue, as it should do in the scenes between Lenihan and the general, the film has all too little to say.In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good", writing: "Strong thriller liked by most critics; a few complained that it cheapened and caricatured the conflict."

 The Radio Times Guide to Films gave the film 3/5 stars, writing: "A distinguished cast of British and Irish actors, plus American Don Murray, bolster James Cagney in this somewhat grim and melodramatic but well-made mix of politics, romance, and violence."